Joint Entrance Examination (Advanced) 2021

 Eligibility

-- A candidate must clear the JEE (Main) Cutoff to be eligible to take the JEE (Advanced) exam.
-Top 2,50,000 candidates (including all categories) in JEE Main Paper-1 will be eligible.
+- A candidate must clear the JEE (Main) cutoff to be eligible to take the JEE (Advanced) exam.
+The top 2,50,000 candidates (across all categories) in JEE Main Paper-1 will be eligible.

-- Note: The total number of eligible candidates can be slightly greater than 2,50,000 in the presence of tied ranks/scores in any category.
+- Note: The total number of eligible candidates may slightly exceed 2,50,000 in the event of tied ranks or scores in any category.

 Age limit

-A candidate should have been born on or after October 1, 1996.
-Five years relaxation is given to SC, ST and PwD candidates.
+A candidate must have been born on or after October 1, 2000.
+Age relaxation of 5 years is provided for SC, ST, and PwD candidates.

 Number of attempts

 A candidate can attempt JEE (Advanced) a maximum of two times in consecutive years.
-Therefore, candidates who appeared in JEE (Advanced) 2020 for the first time are also eligible.
+Therefore, candidates who appeared for JEE (Advanced) for the first time in 2024 are also eligible.

 Appearance in Class XII (or equivalent) examination

-- A candidate should have appeared for the Class XII (or equivalent) examination for the first time in all the subjects in either 2020 or 2021 with Physics, Chemistry and Mathematics as compulsory subjects.
+- A candidate must have appeared for the Class XII (or equivalent) examination for the first time in 2024, or 2025, with Physics, Chemistry, and Mathematics as compulsory subjects.

-- The candidates whose Class XII (or equivalent) examination Board results for the academic year 2018‐19 were declared after June 2019 are eligible.
+- Candidates whose Class XII (or equivalent) examination results for the academic year 2022-23 were declared after June 28, 2023, are also eligible.

 - Note: For admission to IITs, performance in Class XII (or equivalent) examination is also considered.
 You can check that criteria here.